 There are eighteen Free Trade Agreements (FTA) between the countries of the Orthodox Civilization considered in this analysis.

-Montenegro has a Free Trade Agreement with Ukraine;
+Montenegro has a Trade Agreement with Ukraine;

-Macedonia has a Free Trade Agreement with Ukraine;
+Macedonia has a Trade Agreement with Ukraine;

-Serbia has Free Trade Agreements with Russia, Ukraine;
+Serbia has Trade Agreements with Russia, Ukraine;

 Russia, Belarus, Ukraine, Armenia, and Moldova belongs to the Commonwealth of Independent States (CIS) (with Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan);